daudmalik06/PhpChromeToPdf/README.md

 * `setUrl` to set the url to convert to pdf or to take screenshot

 * `useHtmlFile` to use the file instead of url to convert to pdf or to take screenshot

+* `useHtml` to use the html code instead of url to convert to pdf or to take screenshot

 * `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is library/tmp